MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/in-browser-protection.md

 For example, if you have an Endpoint DLP policy that blocks a file upload to Salesforce, and you also have a Defender for Cloud Apps policy that monitors file uploads to Salesforce, the Endpoint DLP policy is applied.

 For more information, see [Learn about data loss prevention](/purview/dlp-learn-about-dlp).

+## Work profile enforcement in Microsoft Edge

+Microsoft Edge profiles allow you to split your browsing data into separate sections, where the data that belongs to each profile is kept separate from the other profiles.
+For example, when you use different profiles for personal browsing and work, your personal favorites and history aren't synchronized with your work profile.

+When you use separate profiles, your work browser (Microsoft Edge for Business) and personal browser (Microsoft Edge) have separate caches and storage locations, and information remains separate.

+Users must be in their browser's work profile to have in-browser protection with Microsoft Edge for Business.

+For example, ito access a work resource in *contoso.com* with in-browser protection, you must do so from your *username@contoso.com* profile.
+If you try to access the work resource from outside the work profile, you're prompted to switch to the work profile or create one if it doesn't exist.
+You can also choose to continue with their current profile, in which case you're served by the [reverse proxy architecture](proxy-intro-aad.md).

+If you decide to create a new work profile, make sure to select the **Allow my organization to manage my device** option if required by your organization. <!--is this right?-->

+For more information, see [Microsoft Edge for Business](https://www.microsoft.com/edge/features/edge-for-business) and [Automatic switching with the Enterprise personal browsing experience](/deployedge/microsoft-edge-for-business#automatic-switching-with-the-enterprise-personal-browsing-experience).

 ## Related content